rohanthewiz/go_notes/README.md

 ###TIPS
-Firefox has a great addon called SQLite Manager which you can use to peek into the database file Feel free to create a pull requests if you'd like to pitch in.
+Firefox has a great addon called SQLite Manager which you can use to peek into the database file Feel free to create a pull request if you'd like to pitch in.

 ###Credits
 - Go - http://golang.org/  Thanks Google!